The home should be the treasure chest of living,” the modernist Le Corbusier once wrote.

 DINING ROOM Dining Chairs & Chair Fabric: bebitalia.com.
 Table: Custom through bddw.com.
 Light Fixture: lindseyadelman.com.
 Carpet: starkcarpet.com.
 Sideboard: poltronafrau.com.
 Vase: georgjensen.com.
 Artwork Behind Host Chair: by Willem de Looper through hemphillfinearts.com.
 Paint Color: benjaminmoore.com.

 LIVING ROOM Sofas: christian-liaigre.us.
 Sofa Fabric: christian-liaigre.us.
 Pillow Fabric: christian-liaigre.us.
 Glass Bowl: annatorfs.com through hollyhunt.com.
 Side Tables: mgbwhome.com.
 Table Lamps: Clara and Esha Bassa through donghia.com.
 Wooden Chairs: Hans Wegner through furniturefromscandinavia.com.
 Side Table by Window: hollyhunt.com.
 Rug: starkcarpet.com.
 Drapery Fabric: starkcarpet.com.
 Drapery Workroom: JK Drapery Inc via 703-941-3788.
-Artwork in Corner (right): by Thomas Hempel.
-Artwork in Corner (left): marenkloppmann.com.
+The artwork in Corner (right): by Thomas Hempel.
+The artwork in Corner (left): marenkloppmann.com.
 Paint Color: Falling Star through benjaminmoore.com.